-- (a) Ensure that sound policies, guidelines and practices are implemented for the management of key corporate risks; - (b) Receive sufficient information to understand the nature and magnitude of significant risks to which the Company is exposed; - (c) Review with management and advise the Board on the Company's policies and guidelines implemented to manage the Company's risk exposures, and review such policies and guidelines at least once a year to ensure that they remain appropriate and prudent; - (d) On a regular basis, obtain reasonable assurance that the Company's risk management policies and guidelines for significant risks are being adhered to; - (e) Report to the Board on: the significant risk profile; the mitigation plans and controls in place to manage these significant risks; and the overall effectiveness of the risk management process; - (f) Periodically consider the respective roles of the internal audit function concerning risk management at the Company and annually evaluate the internal audit function's respective performance in relation to such roles; - (g) Request reports from the internal audit function validating Management's risk assessment; and - (h) Review with Management and advise the Board on whether a sound and effective approach has been followed in establishing the Company's business continuity planning arrangements, including whether disaster recovery plans have been tested periodically.
+- 3.7 Risk Management The enterprise risk management function provides independent advice, monitors and maintains the enterprise risk management framework of the Company, promotes effective management of all risk categories and fosters the establishment and maintenance of an effective risk culture throughout the Company.
+The enterprise risk management function assists and provides information to the Committee regarding all enterprise risk management activities and outcomes of the enterprise risk management process, that is, the identification, assessment, evaluation, treatment, monitoring, and communication of the significant risks affecting the Company.
+The enterprise risk management function also provides independent assessments in respect of the Company's risk management capabilities, and provides recommendations to improve these capabilities, where appropriate.
+The Committee shall be responsible for the oversight of the work of the enterprise risk management function has a sufficient amount, and quality of resources to fulfil its roles.
+The Committee shall: - (a) Ensure that sound policies, guidelines and practices are implemented for the management of key corporate risks; - (b) Receive sufficient information to understand the nature and magnitude of significant risks to which the Company is exposed; - (c) Review with management and advise the Board on the Company's policies and guidelines implemented to manage the Company's risk exposures, and review such policies and guidelines at least once a year to ensure that they remain appropriate and prudent; - (d) On a regular basis, obtain reasonable assurance that the Company's risk management policies and guidelines for significant risks are being adhered to; - (e) Report to the Board on: the significant risk profile; the mitigation plans and controls in place to manage these significant risks; and the overall effectiveness of the risk management process; - (f) Periodically consider the respective roles of the AG and internal audit function concerning risk management at the Corporation and annually evaluate the AG's and internal audit function's respective performance in relation to such roles; - (g) Request reports from the internal audit function validating Management's risk assessment; and - (h) Review with Management and advise the Board on whether a sound and effective approach has been followed in establishing the Company's business continuity planning arrangements, including whether disaster recovery plans have been tested periodically.